galkinvv/pradeque/README.md

    * one possibility of extra information required to disatnce calculation is the logical position of smallest blocks in the table.

+* memory free strategy
+ * it's a bad idea to free block immediately after it become unused because there is high chance it would be used again
+ * it's a bad idea to check about freeing blocks too often
+  * idea 1: free blocks when next block become unused.
+Simple but very memoey effective.
+Neither std::vector is.
+  * idea 2: free blocks when end iterator adjusted over next-minimal-block aside of unfreed block
 * analyze fbvector optimizations and try to apply them
  * fbvector: allocation sizes that can be reused durin grow.
   * pradeque: in queue scenario of usage sum of all smaller blocks sizes are a bit smaller than the bigger block